nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given category is invalid.
   * 3a1.
 SOCket shows an error message.

-    Use case resumes at step 2.
+    Use case resumes from step 2.

 * 3b.
 No category is given
   * 3b1.
 SOCket sorts the list by name and shows the sorted list of contacts

      Use case ends

+**Use case: UC06 Clear contacts/tag**

+**MSS**

+1. User chooses to clear off group of contacts
+2. SOCket requests for confirmation to delete the contacts
+3. User confirms.
+4. SOcket deletes all the contacts.

+Use case ends.

+**Extensions**

+* 1a.
+All the given tags are present in SOCket.

+  * 1a1.
+SOCket request to delete all the contacts under the tags.

+* 1b.
+Some given tags are not present in SOCket.

+  * 1b1.
+SOCket shows an error message, listing all the wrong tags.

+  * 1b2.
+SOCket request to delete all the contacts under the correct tags

+    Use case resumes from step 2.

+* 1c.
+All the given tag are not present in SOCket.

+    * 1c1.
+SOCket shows an error message, listing all the wrong tags.

+    * 1c2.
+SOCket requests for correct tags.

+      Steps 1c1-1c2 are repeated until a tag is entered correctly.

+      Use case resumes from step 2.

+* 1d.
+No tag is provided.

+    * 1d1.
+SOCket request to delete all the contacts.

+      Use case resumes from step 2.

+* *a.
+At any time, User choose to cancel the operation.

+    * *a1.
+SOCKet stop the operation.

+      Use case ends.

 **Use case: UC12 Access peer GitHub information**

 **MSS**

-1. User requests to list contact
+1. User requests to list contact.
-2. SOCket shows a list of contacts
+2. SOCket shows a list of contacts.
 3. User requests to view a specific contact's github information.
-4. SOCket opens the contact's github profile in a browser
+4. SOCket opens the contact's github profile in a browser.

 Use case ends.

 **Extensions**